brosenan/neutrino/type-classes.md

 Expected instance type to be a free variable in the declaration of class named_type.
 Found: int64.
 ```

 The declaration of each method must depend on `T`. `T` must appear in at least one of the parameters, and can possibly appear in the return type.
+If `T` does not appear in the argument types of a method, when this method is called Neutrino cannot determine which implementation it needs to use.

 ```prolog
 class F : foo where {